🌟 Improve your sports field with a expert audit.

 STAGE 1.
 DNA extraction and library preparation.

-1. DNA extraction is performed with the DNeasy PowerLyzer PowerSoil DNeasy kit from Qiagen (Hilden, Germany).
+1. DNA extraction is carried out with the kit DNeasy PowerLyzer PowerSoil from Qiagen (Hilden, Germany).

 2. BeCrop uses custom primers for PCR amplification specifically targeting the 16S rRNA V4 region and the ITS1 region.